Frodxx/fishgame/message doc.md

 All data sent between clients and server (direction doesn't matter) is a **message**.
 Each message is transferred as a [JSON] string, which is then converted into a human-readable format on each client.

 All actions are reflected in each host as special messages.
 Each message has a different structure.
-Available structures will vary depending if server-side or client-side, and will be described below.
+Available structures will vary depending if the message is sent server-side or client-side, and will be described below.

 ##Message Structure
-Messages contain the following JSON structure:
+Messages *usually* contain the following JSON structure:

 - **type**: The type of message.
 Used to trigger different functions on the server.
 - **name**: The readable name assigned for a user.
 Used on client-side operations.
 - **color**: The color (hex value) assigned for a user.
 Used on client-side operations.
-- **message**: The text from a client input.
+- **message**: The content of the message.
+Usually it contains the text from a client input.
 Used for chat mainly client-side.

-##Message Types
+##Message Type

 The "type" name is checked by clients and the server in order to operate.
-There are X different "type" values.
+There are 18 different "type" values.

-- **action**: triggers action messages, such as "/me goes to the Beach" in chat.
+- **action**: triggers action messages, such as */me goes to the Beach* in chat.
-	- Used in [onMessage] method.
+	- Used in `onMessage` method.
 - **catch**: used to tell players a specific client has caught some fish.
-This message type is only used in server->client direction.
+Only used in server->client direction.
-	-Used in [onMessage] method.
+	-Used in `onMessage` method.
 - **end**: used to tell the server a client has finished their turn.
-This message type is only used in client->server direction.
+Only used in client->server direction.
 - **handshake**: used to assign name and color to a client on new connection.
+Only used in server->client direction.
-	- Used in [assignName] method.
+	- Used in `assignName` method.
 - **join**: triggers join notices on clients.
+Only used in server->client direction.
-	- Used in [tellJoin] method.
+	- Used in `tellJoin` method.
 - **listen**: triggers UI blocking on clients when the game starts.
-This message type is only used in client->server direction.
+Only used in client->server direction.
+	- Used in `onMessage` method.
+- **over**: triggers the end of the game.
+Only used in server->client direction.
-	- Used in [onMessage] method.
+	- Used in `endGame` method.
 - **part**: triggers part notices on clients.
+Only used in server->client direction.
-	- Used in [tellPart] method.
+	- Used in `tellPart` method.
 - **ready**: sets clients' ready status as true.
+	- Used in `setReady` method.
+- **repop**: used at the end of a round to regenerate population.
+Only used in server->client direction.
-	- Used in [setReady] method.
+	- Used in `endRound` method.
 - **start**: starts the game on each client.
+Only used in server->client direction.
+	- Used in `play` method.
+- **statInit**: used to retrieve current information of the game to inform spectators.
-	- Used in [play] method.
+	- Used in `onMessage` method.
 - **system**: system messages that are generally sent to one client, like notices or announcements.
+Only used in server->client direction.
-	- Used in [onOpen] and [play] methods.
+	- Used in `onOpen` and `play` methods.
 - **text**: the standard type of message, when a client sends text in chat.
+	- Used in `onMessage` method.
+- **token**: checks type of connection (Player or Spectator).
-	- Used in [onMessage] method.
+	- Used in `onMessage` method.
 - **turn**: triggers UI unblocking on clients when it's their turn.
-This message type is only used in server->client direction.
+Only used in server->client direction.
-	- Used in [onMessage] method.
+	- Used in `onMessage` method.
 - **unready**: sets clients' ready status as false.
+	- Used in `setReady` method.
+- **users**: retrieves players on the room.
-	- Used in [setReady] method.
+	- Used in `onMessage` method.

 ##Message Name

 The message "name" contains the server-assigned name (as a string) for a given user.
-Names are randomly selected from a pre-defined list which contains multiple geni from animals inhabitating the sea.
+Names are randomly selected from a pre-defined list which contains multiple geni from animals inhabiting the sea.

 Possible names are the following: